nhsconnect/prm-practice-migration/guide/00-get-started.md

 {%- capture lesson_learnt_1 -%}
-__Recommendation__ - Avoid busy periods for your practice and surrounding area and watch out for any periods with a high volume of staff on training or annual leave.
+__Recommendation__ - Avoid the busiest periods for your practice and surrounding area and watch out for any periods with a high volume of staff on training or annual leave.
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_1 accessibility_text="Lesson learnt" markdown=true -%}